Pricing

 Physical exam findings may include visual field deficits, dysphasia, or other neurologic abnormalities depending on the structures affected by the tumor.3 In addition to a thorough history and physical exam with attention to the symptoms listed above, MRI is indicated for diagnosis and tumor identification.
 This patient underwent MRI, which showed the presence of a left-sided sphenoid wing meningioma.
 If surgery is indicated, CT may be used to determine if the tumor is invading the bone and to help navigate the tumor area during surgery.3

 Treatment for sphenoid wing meningiomas often depends on symptomatology, size, location, and presence of bone invasion.
 In general, neurosurgical resection is the mainstay of treatment for symptomatic sphenoid wing meningiomas.3 If small, asymptomatic tumors are found incidentally on imaging, observation may be considered.
 Meningiomas are generally slow-growing tumors, and watchful waiting may be employed for patients who prefer to defer treatment.
+Perifocal edema observed on MRI is a key indicator of pial invasion, which serves as an indication for surgery and typically as a contraindication for radiation therapy.

 In addition, if the tumor is only causing ocular symptoms, such as visual failure through compression of the optic nerve, alternative procedures may be indicated to relieve the compression.
-For example, endoscopic transnasal orbital decompression has been used to successfully relieve the optic neuropathy.4 This option is less invasive than full neurosurgical resection but is not curative and requires continuous monitoring for potential tumor growth.
+For example, endoscopic transnasal orbital decompression has been used to successfully relieve optic neuropathy.4 This option is less invasive than full neurosurgical resection but is not curative and requires continuous monitoring for potential tumor growth.

 Meningiomas have also been treated with radiotherapy techniques, including stereotactic radiosurgery, which involves the delivery of large single doses of radiation to the target in the hopes of reducing tumor size.7,8 Stereotactic radiosurgery is considered as an option for small, asymptomatic tumors, but the proximity of the sphenoid wing to highly radiosensitive structures like the optic nerves often prohibits its use for meningiomas in this location.3